EnumeratedDev/stormfetch/README.md

 - [CapCreeperGR ](https://gitlab.com/CapCreeperGR)

 ### Project Information
-Stormfetch is a program that can read your system's information and display it in the terminal along with ascii art of the linux distribution you are running.
+Stormfetch is a program that can read your system's information and display it in the terminal along with the ASCII art of the Linux distribution you are running.
-Stormfetch is still in beta and distro compatibility is limited.
-If you would like to contribute ascii art or add other compatibility features feel free to create a pull request or notify me through gitlab issues
+Stormfetch is still in beta, so distro compatibility is limited.
+If you would like to contribute ASCII art or add other compatibility features feel free to create a pull request or notify me through GitLab Issues.

 ### Installation Guide
 #### AUR